PJayB/AWHK/README.md

 http://gibbering.net/AdvancedWindowHotkeys.zip (35KB)

-Download, extract anywhere and run.
+Download, extract anywhere and run AWHK.exe.
 The app is invisible, so use Alt + any cursor key on your browser window to test.
 This application will *not* start automatically each time you log in.

 For questions, help or feedback, please email [awhktool@gibbering.net].
 Feedback is greatly welcomed.